 Rifle through your grocery haul and figure out what you want to eat each day.
 Don’t forget to change your meals up day-to-day so you don’t get tired of eating the same food over and over again.
 Pairing items that go well together is a must as well.
 For example, Mac and Cheese with a side of rice might not be the most well-rounded meal you can create.
-Mac and Cheese with a BBQ tuna packet sounds like a more palatable, nutrient-dense combination.
+Mac and Cheese with a BBQ tuna packet sound like a more palatable, nutrient-dense combination.

 Package Your Meals

 There are a lot of different ways you can package your camping MREs and a few tips to make the process easier.
 If you plan on eating instant rice, potatoes, mac and cheese, noodles, etc. take them out of the packaging and put them into an individual separate plastic (or reusable) baggie.
 From this point, you can divide your meals up by day and put them in a gallon-size zip-lock bag or shrink-wrap them to make the most of your space.
-If you’re going to shrink wrap your daily meals, be sure to poke a hole in any of the bags within the shrink wrap to prevent bloat during vacuum-sealing.
+If you’re going to shrink-wrap your daily meals, be sure to poke a hole in any of the bags within the shrink wrap to prevent bloat during vacuum-sealing.

 Label Your Camping MREs

-If you are simply putting your meals into gallon size bags, you can label your meals by day, type, or both.
+If you are simply putting your meals into gallon-size bags, you can label your meals by day, type, or both.
 Whip out that sharpie and write “Dinner 1”, “All Dinners,” or “Day 1 Meals,” as you see fit.
 It will make life a lot easier when you’re looking for your meals.
-Don’t forget that your gallon size bag doubles as a garbage bag.
+Don’t forget that your gallon-size bag doubles as a garbage bag.

 We suggest grouping each meal together if you plan on shrink-wrapping your camping MREs.
 Once you open the shrink wrap, you won’t be able to seal it properly.
-When you shrink wrap your meals, you also create a longer shelf life!
+When you shrink-wrap your meals, you also create a longer shelf life!

 How do I Store my MREs While Camping?

 I’m so glad you asked!
 It’s essential to do your research on the regulations of wherever it is that you will be camping.
 Every place is different.
 Food storage is incredibly important when it comes to Leave No Trace to protect the local wildlife.
-Proper food storage is both for your safety and the safety of the wild space you’re recreating on.
+Proper food storage is both for your safety and the safety of the wild space you’re recreating.

 When accessing a free drive-up campsite in a National Forest, Bureau of Land Management, or other State and Federal lands, you must know what safety precautions to take around food storage.
 Storing your food out of sight and inside of a container in your vehicle with the windows up is often adequate.
 Always stay up to date on the local regulations for campfires and food storage where you are traveling.